tanwarsatya/tanwarsatya.github.io/content/posts/technology/2-scripting kubernetes-the-hard-way/index.md

   - "scripting"
 ---

 In the earlier post, [1 - Scripting kubernetes-the-hard-way](/posts/technology/1-scripting-kubernetes-the-hard-way/) we discussed that I developed the scripts to save time when experimenting with local kubernetes, and later we reviewed the structure and purpose of the scripts.
-In this part, we will continue looking at the requirements for installation and alter perform the installation.
+In this part, we will continue looking at the requirements for installation and perform the installation afterwards.

 <!--more-->
 ---